-Pomegranate Cauliflower Salad with Chestnuts
+Roasted Cauliflower Salad with Chestnuts and Pomegranate

-Why I Love Pomegranate Cauliflower Salad with Chestnuts
+Why I Love This Roasted Cauliflower Salad

 These 3 ingredients make up some of my favourite things to eat and is a healthy cauliflower recipe.
 I couldn’t wait to jump at the opportunity of creating a salad that would incorporate all of them.

 The crunchy seeds of the pomegranate against the powdery texture of the chestnuts are so contrasting.
-Whilst the bitterness of the snow pea sprouts is offset by the sweetness of the honey in the dressing.

 It is also a visually pretty salad.
 Pomegranate just makes everything look so good!